 Wait for the Board's decision regarding your application to test.
-When the Board rules that you meet the requirements to be a candidate for testing, it will submit the Authorization to Test (ATT) to the National Board of Accountancy.
+When the Board rules that you meet the requirements to be a candidate for testing, it will submit the Authorization to Test (ATT) to the National Boards of Accountancy.

 The National Association of State Boards of Accountancy (NASBA) then will bill you for all sections of the test that you applied to take.
 Pay this non-refundable fee within three months of the date your ATT was issued.

 After all fees are paid, NASBA will send you the Notice to Schedule (NTS).
-You then must contact Prometric to schedule the exam at a testing center site.
+You then must contact Prometric to schedule the CPA exam at a testing center site.
 You will not be able to sit for the entire exam in one day because each section takes four hours.
 Section titles are as follows: